You can get care, advice and treatment from the NHS to keep your mouth, teeth and gums healthy.

 Most adults over 18 have to pay for dental treatment.

 You can ask your dentist how much your treatment costs before it begins.

 - have a baby under 12 months old

 - get income support or other specific benefits

 You'll need to show proof of this, for example an NHS Tax Credit exemption certificate or award letter.

 You may also get help with your health costs if you're on a low income.

 Find out more detailed information about help with health costs.

-If you don't have these documents, you won't have to pay.
+If you do not have these documents, you will not have to pay.
 A check will be made to make sure you're entitled to free NHS treatment or help with treatment costs.